-Abstract-We present a method that estimates three-dimensional statistical maps for EEG source localization.
+Abstract-We present a method that estimates three-dimensional statistical maps for electroencephalogram (EEG) source localization.
 The maps assess the likelihood that a point in the brain contains a dipolar source, under the hypothesis of one, two or three activated sources.
 This is achieved by examining all combinations of one to three dipoles on a coarse grid and attributing to each combination a score based on an F statistic.
-The probability density function of the statistic under the null hypothesis is estimated non-parametrically, using bootstrap resampling.
+The probability density function of the statistic under the null hypothesis is estimated nonparametrically, using bootstrap resampling.
 A theoretical F distribution is then fitted to the empirical distribution in order to allow correction for multiple comparisons.

 The maps allow for the systematic exploration of the solution space for dipolar sources.
 They permit to test whether the data support a given solution.
-They do not rely on the assumption of uncorrelated source time course.
-They can be compared to other statistical parametric maps such as those used in fMRI.
+They do not rely on the assumption of uncorrelated source time courses.
+They can be compared to other statistical parametric maps such as those used in functional magnetic resonance imaging (fMRI).

 Results are presented for both simulated and real data.
 The maps were compared with LORETA and MUSIC results.
-For the real data consisting of an average of epileptic spikes, we observed good agreement between the EEG statistical maps, intracranial EEG recordings and functional MRI activations.
+For the real data consisting of an average of epileptic spikes, we observed good agreement between the EEG statistical maps, intracranial EEG recordings, and fMRI activations.